 While the products are completely free from artificial preservatives and entirely hand made, what makes the brand unique apart from the attention to quality is that a percentage of the profits go towards the National Ataxia Foundation.
 It helps raise awareness and potential research towards finding a cure for this neurodegenerative condition.
 The reason Ramya chose Ataxia as a cause is due to the fact that she has a condition called Cerebral Ataxia since birth.
 Although her motor and coordination skills are compromised, her thinking and mental grit are sharper than ever.
 This is her part in actively fighting this disease!

 The brand is currently selling six variants – Mango, Lemon, Ginger-Tamarind, Garlic, Gooseberry, Beetroot and mixed vegetables.
 All the products are made in traditional Kerala style.
 The price of the products ranges from Rs 80 to Rs 100 which makes them more affordable to the people out there.
 You can order the products through their Facebook page or Instagram DM’s and get your order shipped anywhere in India.
+Here are some quick tips on how to start a tailoring business from home and earn.

 Want us to be VocalForLocal for your brand or know someone whose work you’d like to cheer on?
 Drop us an email to be featured on The Channel 46 at [email protected].